Frequently Asked Questions

 What is NHS Continuing Healthcare and could I qualify?

-NHS Continuing Healthcare is a package of care arranged and funded entirely by the NHS.
-It is available for people with long-term or complex health needs.
-Eligibility is not based on diagnosis, but on the level of care required.
-If you think this might apply, we can help you understand the basics and guide you on what to do next.
+NHS Continuing Healthcare is a care package arranged and fully funded by the NHS for people with long-term or complex health needs.
+Eligibility depends on the level of care required, not the diagnosis.
+If you think it might apply, we can help you understand the basics and prepare for an assessment.

 What are Direct Payments and how do they work?